GenerGener/Candida_auris/README.md

 Association of Public Health Laboratories.

 **Conflicts of interest statement:** \
 ARG received poster bursaries from Oxford Nanopore Technologies (UK) in 2019.
-ARG is on the editorial board of *AIDS*.\
+ARG is on the editorial board of *AIDS*